 Low-quality user-retention

 This scenario defeats the purpose of using airdrops as a marketing mechanism.
-The best way to circumvent this phenomenon is to provide real value and cultivate users that are actually interested in your project.
+The best way to circumvent this phenomenon is to provide real value and cultivate users who are actually interested in your project.

 Vanity metrics